holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Sadly there were not many that stood out for me.

 * The [Handle more traffic](https://www.phusionpassenger.com/handle_more_traffic) marketing material looked similar to [Monit resource testing](http://mmonit.com/monit/documentation/monit.html#RESOURCE-TESTING) but without the detail.
-If there is something Monit can not do well, it will say â€œHay, use this other tool and I will help you configure it to suite the way you want to work.
-If you do not like it, swap it out for something elseâ€ With Passenger it seems to integrate into everything rather than providing tools to communicate loosely.
-Essentially locking you into a way of doing something that hopefully you like.
-It also talks about â€œUses all available CPU coresâ€œ.
-If you are using Monit you can use the NodeJS cluster module to take care of that.
-Again leaving the best tool for the job to do what it does best.
+If there is one thing Monit doesn't do well, it's letting you know when to use other tools and help you configure them to suit your needs.
+If you do not like it, swap it out for something else.
+Passenger seems to integrate into everything, rather than providing tools to communicate loosely, essentially locking you into a way of doing something that hopefully you like.
+It also talks about using all available CPU cores.
+If you are using Monit you can use the NodeJS cluster module to take care of that, again, leaving the best tool for the job it does best.
 * [Reduce maintenance](https://www.phusionpassenger.com/reduce_maintenance)
-  * â€œ**_Keep your app running, even when it crashes_**. _Phusion Passenger supervises your application processes, restarting them when necessary.
+  * "**_Keep your app running, even when it crashes_**. _Phusion Passenger supervises your application processes, restarting them when necessary.
 That way, your application will keep running, ensuring that your website stays up.
-Because this is automatic and builtin, you do not have to setup separate supervision systems like Monit, saving you time and effort._â€ but this is what we want, we want a separate supervision (monitoring) system, or at least a very small monitoring daemon, and this is what Monit excels at, and it is so much easier to set-up than Passenger.
+Because this is automatic and builtin, you do not have to setup separate supervision systems like Monit, saving you time and effort."
+But this is what we want, we want a separate supervision (monitoring) system, or at least a very small monitoring daemon, and this is what Monit excels at, and it is so much easier to set-up than Passenger.
 This sort of marketing does not sit right with me.
-  * â€œ**_Host multiple apps at once_**. _Host multiple apps on a single server with minimal effort._â€ If we are talking NodeJS web apps, then they are their own server.
+  * "**_Host multiple apps at once_**. _Host multiple apps on a single server with minimal effort."
+If we are talking NodeJS web apps, then they are their own server.
 They host themselves.
 In this case it looks like Passenger is trying to solve a problem that does not exist, at least in regards to NodeJS?
 * [Improve security](https://www.phusionpassenger.com/improve_security)
-  * â€œ**_Privilege separation_**. _If you host multiple apps on the same system, then you can easily run each app as a different Unix user, thereby separating privileges._â€œ.
-The Monit [documentation](https://mmonit.com/monit/documentation/monit.html#PROGRAM-STATUS-TESTING) says this: â€œIf Monit is run as the super user, you can optionally run the program as a different user and/or group.â€ and goes on to provide examples how it is done.
-So again I do not see anything new here.
-Other than the â€œSlow client protectionsâ€ which has side affects, that is it for security considerations with Passenger.
+  * "**_Privilege separation_**. _If you host multiple apps on the same system, then you can easily run each app as a different Unix user, thereby separating privileges._â€œ.
+The Monit [documentation](https://mmonit.com/monit/documentation/monit.html#PROGRAM-STATUS-TESTING) says this: "If Monit is run as the super user, you can optionally run the program as a different user and/or group", and goes on to provide examples as to how it is done.
+Again, I do not see anything new here other than the "slow client protections" which has side effects, that is it for security considerations with Passenger.
 Monit has security woven through every aspect of itself.
 * What I saw happening here, was a lot of stuff that as a security focussed proactive monitoring tool, was not required.
 Your mileage may vary.

 **[Offerings](https://www.phusionpassenger.com/download)**

-Phusion Passenger is a commercial product that has enterprise, custom and open source (which is free and has many features).
+Phusion Passenger is a commercial product that has enterprise, custom, and open source support which is free and includes many features.

 **Documentation**

-The following was the documentation I used in the same order and I found that the most helpful.
+Following is the documentation I used, in the same order I found to be most helpful.

 1. NodeJS [tutorial](https://github.com/phusion/passenger/wiki/Phusion-Passenger%3A-Node.js-tutorial), this got me started with how it could work with NodeJS
 2. [Main web site](https://www.phusionpassenger.com/)